Ahmedev88/Ahmed_Kurto/README.md

 - 👋 Hi, I’m @Ahmedev88
-- 👀 I’m interested in Web-development (full stack)
+- 👀 I’m a Network Engineer
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on web development projects
+- 💞️ I’m looking to collaborate on Network and Security development projects
 - 📫 How to reach me ahmedkurto88@gmail.com

 <!---